Seboga-Inc/kodekloud-100-days-of-devops/day-05-selinux-installation-and-configuration.md

 | **SUSE, openSUSE**       | SUSE-based    | `zypper`                     | `zypper search <package>`                        | `zypper install <package>`                         |
 | **Arch Linux**           | Independent   | `pacman`                     | `pacman -Ss <package>`                           | `pacman -S <package>`                              |

+- how to use Vi or Vim?
+-- Press i to enter insert mode
+-- Make your changes
+-- Press Esc to exit insert mode
+-- Type :wq and hit Enter to save and quit